Fact Sheet - The role of principal officers and senior executives in supporting the object of the GIPA Act

 Not only is this approach in keeping with the object of the GIPA Act, it is also more proactive and efficient than requiring interested citizens to make formal access applications for government information.

-A failure in information governance can present a significant risk.
+A failure in information governance can present a significant risk to an agency.
 You should ensure that the agency record management systems and practices facilitate the timely and accurate processing of information access requests.

-Searches for information falling within the scope of requests for information will be easier if your agency has in place a sound records management system and applies consistent naming conventions and search terms.
+Searches for information falling within the scope of a request will be easier if your agency has in place a sound records management system and applies consistent naming conventions and search terms.

 Ensure there is sound understanding amongst staff that, while a decision-maker may consult a wide range of people including experts in business areas, a decision-maker must not be subject to direction in making their decision under the GIPA Act.